penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-oncallperiodsinfo.md

 ## samePositionEveryPeriod

-Keep the same position each week or period for the classes of the session.
+Keep the same position each week or period for the service units.

 `samePositionEveryPeriod`